What are Altmetrics?

 Databases with PlumX Metrics Available

-Below are a couple of multidisciplinary databses that may be helpful to get you started with PlumX Metrics.
+Below are a couple of multidisciplinary databases that may be helpful to get you started with PlumX Metrics.

 This abstract and citation database covers thousands of scholarly journals, books, and conference proceedings.
 Covering a broad range of disciplines, Scopus enables one to track, analyze, and visualize research.
 Output data at the institutional and author levels are available.
 Authors will find h-index, Source Normalized Impact per Paper (SNIP), and citation counts helpful in demonstrating the impact of their work.